ellenasj/Portfolio/README.md

-# Portofolio
+# Portfolio
 ## About Me
-Hi, thank you for coming to my GitHub portfolio.
+Hi, welcome to my GitHub portfolio.
 My name is Ellena Sarah Josephine.